solidity-evm-knowledgebase/noir/README.md

 - nargo will compile our circuits to create ACIR, the intermediate representation used by the backend.
 - Execute creates the witness (it will also compile the circuits)

+#### Commands
+- `nargo check`: Check the Noir code.
+Are you using your variables and types correctly?
+It checks any dependencies being used, and checks all of the functions and circuits are well formed. (without having to compile/generate proofs).
+It will create `Prover.toml` file.
+- `nargo compile`: Will generate the ACIR file without actually creating a proof.
+- `nargo execute`: Will compile into ACIR, execute the circuits with the inputs, and compute a witness.

 ### Barretenberg (backend)

 - Using the backend, we can generate proofs and verify those proofs, by using the witness and ACIR files we generated.
 - Verification can be done either offchain or onchain (via Verify smart contract).

+#### Commands:

+- `bb prove -b ./target/simple_circuit.json -w ./target/simple_circuit -o ./target`: Generate the proof. -b is path to ACIR file, -w is path to witness file, -o target path for the proof.
+By default, it will use ultra_honk scheme.
+- `bb write_vk -b ./target/simple_circuit.json -o ./target`: Will generate a verification key.
+Small cryptographic object that allows the verifier to check the validity of a proof without having to rerun the full computations.
+It's generated from the ACIR.
+- `bb verify -k ./target/vk -p ./target/proof`: Verify proof using the verification key.

 ## Project Types and Layout